 This Light's criteria calculator allows you to determine the type of pleural fluid - transudate vs exudate - with just a few basic laboratory parameters.
-Read on to find out how the criteria was built, and what are the most frequent pleural effusion causes - you might be surprised that the kidneys and the liver can have something do to with the lungs!
-At the end you will also find a quick note on pleural effusion treatment.
+Read on to find out how the criteria were built and what are the most frequent pleural effusion causes - you might be surprised that the kidneys and the liver can have something do to with the lungs!
+At the end, you will also find a quick note on pleural effusion treatment.

 We try our best to make our Omni Calculators as precise and reliable as possible.
 However, this tool can never replace a professional doctor's assessment.
 Before administering any drugs, fluids, or treatment to your patient, make sure you know the dose and the method.

 Light's criteria is used to determine if the pleural effusion is transudate or exudate.

 Using our calculator is very simple if you provide it with your most recent laboratory test result.
 Follow these steps: